 Goutman: This is a complex question, and we do not know the complete answer.
 We know that there are genetic factors, and we believe, especially in a person without a family history of ALS, that exposures to environmental toxins make some people more susceptible to develop ALS.

 For example, our team at Michigan Medicine published a study that showed an association of pesticide exposures with ALS.
-We are now trying to determine whether exposures to these toxins can influence the symptoms that one has if he or she develops ALS.
+We have also shown that individuals with higher levels of these toxins in blood have a faster disease progression.

 We also are concerned about the possibility of clusters of ALS, and Michigan is one of those geographical areas that seems to have a higher burden of ALS.
 That’s another topic we are studying.